jlam55555/c99-compiler/README.md

     - implemented explicit type conversion
     - implemented function calls (and don't allow function calls on non-function objects)
+- 4/29/21: continuing expression/control flow quad generation
+    - refactored gen_rvalue() to work for setting condition codes
+    - introduced enum cc with condition codes (for results of relational operators, and for conditional jumps), and OC_SETcc opcodes
     - TODO: set correct output type based on input types (implicit conversions)
     - TODO: implement all operations
     - TODO: warn if statement is useless (i.e., no side effects)